dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/01-slice-and-dice/index.md

 - Do you need to go more granular than just the application view?

 #### 🧱 Partitioning (Bucket Strategy)
-Goal: Identify how logs and spans should be stored and separated.
+Goal: Identify how different signals should be stored and if they should be separated.
 - Can you think of reasons why logs might need to be stored in separate buckets?
 - What about log retention: should all logs be kept for the same duration?
 Usually that's not the case.
 - Based on log volume, would query performance be affected?